Si Thep Historical Park

 Si Thep Historical Park (อุทยานประวัติศาสตร์ศรีเทพ) is an archaeological site in Thailand's Phetchabun province.
-It covers the ancient city of Si Thep, a site inhabited from around the third to fifth century CE until the thirteenth century, spanning cultural periods from late prehistory, through Dvaravati, to the golden age of the Khmer Empire.
-Si Thep was one of the largest known city-states that emerged around the plains of central Thailand in the first millennium, but became abandoned around the time the Thai-speaking cities of Sukhothai and later Ayutthaya emerged as new centres of power in the Chao Phraya River basin.
+It covers the ancient city of Si Thep, inhabited from about the third to fifth century CE until the thirteenth.
+Its cultural periods run from late prehistory through the Dvaravati period to the golden age of the Khmer Empire.
+Si Thep was one of the largest known city-states of the central Thai plains in the first millennium.
+It was abandoned about the time the Thai-speaking cities of Sukhothai and later Ayutthaya rose as new centres of power in the Chao Phraya River basin.

 The site gained the attention of modern archaeology in 1904 following surveys by Prince Damrong Rajanubhab, and it was listed as an ancient monument in 1935.
 The Fine Arts Department has undertaken continued study and excavations of the site, which has also been studied by archaeologists Prince Subhadradis Diskul, H. G. Quaritch Wales and Jean Boisselier, among others.

-As per historical evidence found on the site, Si Thep was possibly the center of the Dvaravati mandalas.
-Via royal intermarriage, it was also considered the sister city of Sema, the capital of the neighboring state, Canasapura, located eastward on the opposite side of the Dong Phaya Yen Mountains in the Mun River basin.
-Some scholars believe Si Thep was Ayojjhapura, the predecessor to Ayodhya, mentioned in the Pali chronicles Ratanabimbavamsa and Jinakalamali.
-Tatsuo Hoshino suggests that Si Thep was a chief center of the Qiān Zhī Fú Kingdom, whose territory at Canasapura's Mueang Sema was lost to the coastal-dominated Dvaravati from the Bang Pakong Basin.
+Several ancient polities named in Chinese records, in inscriptions and in the Pali chronicles have been identified with the site, none of the identifications being settled.

 Si Thep was listed as a historical park in 1984 and was proposed as a tentative UNESCO World Heritage Site by Thailand in 2019.
 On 19 September 2023, it was inscribed on the World Heritage List as The Ancient Town of Si Thep and Its Associated Dvaravati Monuments.
 It is Thailand's first successful cultural World Heritage Site nomination since Ban Chiang in 1992.

 History

 Early settlement: 4th–5th century CE

 Si Thep was developed from a prehistoric farming village in the Pa Sak valley approximately 2,500–1,500 years ago.
 In the first archaeological phase (c.
 4th–5th century CE), the early settlement of Si Thep occupied the inner town and there was a burial tradition with offerings related to India and communities to the central region and Moon River basin to the northeast.

+Excavation has given the phase absolute dates.
+A burial group near the centre of the circular moated town, opened in 2016, held five human skeletons, a dog, pots, iron tools, a spindle whorl and two agate pendants.
+A tooth from a male of 25 to 35 returned a radiocarbon age of 1,730 ± 30 BP, or 240–390 CE.
+Thermoluminescence dates the circular moat to 414–602 and a ruin inside the rectangular extension east of it to 505–681.
+Suriya Sudsawat, who reports the results, states that there is no evidence whether the people who used the burial ground and those who laid out the town were the same.